Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Introduction

 \section{Introduction}

 Modern political campaigns have been fundamentally transformed by the rise of social media platforms.
-Platforms such as Meta have become critical battlegrounds for political entities, enabling them to target specific voter segments with tailored messages. \citet{chu2024or} has shown that voters respond more favorably to ads on issues they personally prioritize, irrespective of partisanship.
+Platforms such as Meta (previously known as Facebook) have become critical battlegrounds for political entities, enabling them to target specific voter segments with tailored messages. \citet{chu2024or} have shown that voters respond more favorably to ads on issues they personally prioritize, irrespective of partisanship.
 Understanding these targeting strategies is thus essential for both researchers and policymakers.
-As the volume and velocity of such dynamic content continues to grow, there is an urgent need for scalable tools that can systematically analyze these messages.
+As the volume and velocity of such dynamic content continues to grow, there is an urgent need for scalable tools that can systematically analyze such messages at scale and with minimal human supervision.

 Manual annotation of large-scale text corpora is expensive and time-consuming, prompting widespread use of topic modeling techniques such as Latent Dirichlet Allocation (LDA) \cite{blei2003latent} and non-negative matrix factorization (NMF) \cite{lee1999learning} for unsupervised topic discovery.
 Although effective in identifying topics, these methods produce topic representations that are not readily interpretable and often require human labeling.
 To automate this step, previous works have explored probabilistic labeling \cite{magatti2009automatic}, summarization-based methods \cite{wan2016automatic,cano2014automatic}, and the sequence-to-sequence model \cite{alokaili2020automatic}.
 Recently, hierarchical topic modeling frameworks such as BERTopic \cite{grootendorst2022bertopic} have gained wide adoption.
 BERTopic builds on contextualized representations and density-based clustering.
 Building on this approach, we propose a multi-step topic generation framework that leverages large language models (LLMs) \cite{brown2020language} to produce semantically rich and coherent labels.